Discord4J/Discord4J/README.md

 Java interface for the unofficial [Discord](https://discordapp.com/) API, written in Java 8.
 [The API is also available in a few other languages.](https://discordapi.com/unofficial/libs.html)

-For the latest dev builds, [download it from my ci server.](https://drone.io/github.com/austinv11/Discord4J/files)
+For the latest dev builds, [download it from my CI server.](https://drone.io/github.com/austinv11/Discord4J/files)

 ## Adding Discord4J as a dependency for a project
 Given that `@VERSION@` = the a version of Discord4J (this can either be a release version, the short commit hash or `dev-SNAPSHOT`).
-### With maven
+### With Maven
 In your `pom.xml` add:
 ```xml
 ...